CBT's in December 2017 only. Must be booked and paid for in full at the time of booking. Offer subject to availability.

 At Saltire we will provide you with a bike (Suzuki Van Van RV125 or automatic scooter) and any clothing you need to borrow, except boots.
 Once you sign up for CBT, you will qualify for a discount in our clothing department, so you can start building up your own bike kit.

 Prices are as follows:

 CBT Weekends – £175

-Repeat CBT – £130 (Only for people who's CBT has ran out in the last 3 months)
+Repeat CBT – £130 (CBT has expired in the last 3 months)

 The CBT has a curriculum set by the Driver & Vehicle Standards Agency (DVSA) and was introduced in 1990 with the aim of increasing skills for learner motorcyclists and improving road safety.
 It is made up of five different elements, some in the classroom, some in the training yard and lastly out on the road.

 Saltire Instructors will only take you out onto the public highway once they feel that you are confident handling a motorcycle, and safe to do so.

 Traditionally, the CBT course is one full day, but can continue for another half day or so, depending on how individual students get on (or if the weather causes problems!).